devopsarr/readarr-go/readarr/docs/AuthorApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1AuthorRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListAuthorRequest struct via the builder pattern

 ### Return type